Zak-Savva/Positive-Message-Generator/README.md

 * A code editor/IDE that can run JavaScript.
 * Node.js
-* Or just copy the code into a web browsers console should work.
+* Copy the code into a web browsers console should work.
 * Only one of the above is needed.

 ---